 - 180 days to one year in jail, or up to 16 months in state prison, for a third offense

 In most cases it’s better to be given probation and a shorter jail sentence, rather than the full penalty listed under VC 23540.
-You can read more about penalties for repeat offenders here.
+You can read more about penalties for repeat offenders here: What are the penalties for repeat offenders?

 Have you been charged with DUI in California?
 We can connect you with an experienced Los Angeles DUI lawyer and get you a FREE consultation.
 Fill out the form to the right or call (310) 862-0199 and get your free consultation today.